scipp/scipp/doc/type-erased-prototype.md

   The major disadvantage is that we cannot have the same data type for standalone histograms and "histogram views".
   - If option (ii.) is chosen we will still require a type to function as the current `HistogramData::Histogram`.
     Keeping this type is one option, but another, potentially more attractive solution is to simply use `Dataset`.
-    Most of the required features for `Histogram` would also be supported by `Dataset`, and even in its current form `Dataset` provides features that are equivalent or surpassing what `HistogramData::Histogram` provides currently.
+    Most of the required features for `Histogram` would also be supported by `Dataset`, and even in its current form `Dataset` provides features that are equivalent or surpassing what `HistogramData::Histogram` provides currently (additional features include support for multi-dimensional histograms, arbitrary types in a histogram such as integer histograms, a histogram without uncertainties, a histogram with attached mask, ..., "X" unit stored in histogram, "Y" and "E" can also have units, histogram can have a name).
     The main question is whether the performance is adequate.
     Preliminary benchmarks indicate that we are in the right ballpark, even though some optimizations may be required.